 Change in Curriculum

-A student who wishes to change to another program of study must complete a Change of Student Information form, which is available in Self-Service (https://teamia-web.piedmontcc.edu/) The Change of Student Information form must be submitted to the Records Office for admission into the new program.
+A student who wishes to change to another program of study must complete a Change of Student Information form, which is available in TeamIA.
 Changes in majors will not be processed after term census date.

 Double Majors